Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

    client.p.submission.mark_spoiler(
    >>> client.p.submission.

-Most resource kind sub-object groups will have methods `.get()` and `.fetch()`.
+Most resource kind sub-object groups will have methods `get()` and `fetch()`.
-Use these methods to obtain information about a particular resource by ID.
+These methods are usually used to retrieve information about a specific resource by its ID.

 ::